bluecher31/hoocs/README.md

 ## Installation
 ```
-git clone

-cd conditional-explainer

-pip install --upgrade pip  # make sure you have the up-to-data version of pip

-pip install -e .
+pip install hoocs
 ```

 ## Implement new imputers
-To add a new imputer to incorporate a suitable conditional distribution for the current data modality, the user is requester to inherent from the abstract base `Imputer` class in `conditional_explainer.imputers.abstract_imputers.py`.
+To add a new imputer to incorporate a suitable conditional distribution for the current data modality, the user is requested to inherent from the abstract base `Imputer` class in `hoocs.imputers.abstract_imputers.py`.
 This class performs basic type checking and ensures a consistent interface.
-More advanced handling of unified conditional integrals or explicit breaking of feature dependencies is provided within the `conditional_explainer` package.

 ## References